Tight Guarantees for Cut-Relative Survivable Network Design via a Decomposition Technique: Properties of the decomposition in Theorem

 \subsection{Succinct description of the canonical decomposition}

 As noted earlier, one structural consequence of Lemma~\ref{decomptree} is that one can give a succinct description of the $(f_i,V_i)$ tuples obtained at the leaves of the canonical decomposition tree.
-We show that the $V_1,\ldots,V_k$ leaf-set partition is precisely the partition given by the (node-sets of the) components of $G-\smcuts$, where $\smcuts:=\bigcup_{S\sse V: \defc_{f,G}(S)>0}\dt_G(S)$ is the set of all edges on the boundary of some small cut.
-We can also succinctly specify the $f_i:2^{V_i}\mapsto\Z$ functions for $i\in[k]$ (Lemma~\ref{decomp-fns}).

-\begin{lemma} The leaf sets $V_1,\ldots,V_k$ of the canonical decomposition correspond to the node-sets of the components of $G-\smcuts$. \end{lemma}
+This also leads to an alternate decomposition satisfying the properties stated in Theorem~\ref{redn-cor}.
+Define $\smcuts:=\bigcup_{S\sse V:\defc_{f,G}(S)>0}\dt_G(S)$ to be the set of all edges on the boundary of some small-$(f,G)$-cut; we sometimes refer to $\smcuts$ as small-cut edges.
+Let $\spart_1,\ldots,\spart_p$ be the node-sets of the components of $G-\smcuts$.
+Note that for a component $\spart_i$, while $\dt_G(\spart_i)\sse\smcuts$, {\em it need not be that $\spart_i$ is a small-$(f,G)$-cut}.
+(For instance, if the base cut-requirement function $f$ models an $s$-$t$ connectivity problem, then every small-$(f,G)$-cut must be an $s$-$t$ cut; so unless there are only two small cuts, it will not be that every $\spart_i$ set is a small cut.)